fbpx

 Stream Metabolism and environmental flows

-Join Mike Grace as he talks about Stream Metabolism and productivity – the engine room of the food chain.
+Join Mike Grace as he talks about stream metabolism and productivity – the engine room of the food chain.
 Although connecting floodplains will be important for increasing productivity in the system, Mike’s work over the last eight years has shown that small pulses of environmental flows can drive food production for plants and animals.

 The role of slack waters